-Initial Reoffering Yield represents the initial offering yield to the public, which has been established by the Underwriter for offers to the public and which subsequently may be changed.
-Accrued interest from December 1, 2019, is to be added to the price.
+(a) Initial yield represents the initial offering yield to the public, which has been established by the Underwriters for offers to the public and which subsequently may be changed.

-CUSIP Numbers have been assigned to the Bonds by CUSIP Service Bureau and are included solely for the convenience of the purchasers of the Bonds. (b)

-(c) Neither the District nor the Underwriter shall be responsible for the selection or correctness of the CUSIP Numbers set forth herein.
+(b) CUSIP Numbers have been assigned to the Bonds by CUSIP Global Services and are included solely for the convenience of the purchasers of the Bonds.
+Neither the District nor the Underwriters shall be responsible for the selection or correctness of the CUSIP Numbers set forth herein.